jalf/stlhub/README.md

 - **Tags** — assign multiple tags to any object for flexible cross-cutting classification.
 - **Attachments** — associate images, G-code, PDFs, instructions and other files to each 3D object.
 - **Duplicate detection** — file hashes prevent the same model from being imported twice.
-- **Grid / List view** — browse your library with thumbnails, names, tags and dates.

 ## Tech Stack